MarkBen9/HSUGroup/ReadMe.txt

-when using this Git Hub repository, please put it inside a folder Named:
+when using this repository, please put it inside a folder Named:
-PG1126_041
+"PG1126_041"

-Inside Said folder should be another folder name Data will contain the Fits files needed in the program/code/script etc.
+Inside "PG1126_041" should be another folder named "Data" which will contain the fits files needed in the code.
+An example directory is below.

 Example:
 PG1126_041(Folder)